ratin0x/express-spa/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), uses the built-in SASS preprocessor and is bundled for deployment by Webpack.

+## Installation

+This project supplies an `.nvmrc` file for use with [Node Version Manager](https://github.com/creationix/nvm).

+`nvm use` at the root of the project will ensure you are using the correct NodeJS and NPM versions for the project.

+`npm install` will install project dependencies, and

+`npm start` will build and run the project.

 ## Available Scripts